klalle/Marlin_RC7_LCD_Customization/README.md

  * Is a bit buggy to wait while the machine moves while turning the knob if I know were I'm heading this is better!
 * Move Z or XY first dependent on if Z is bellow or above 0
  * Affects "homing" and "set coordinates"
-* Added the "Speed"-function even when there is nothing currently printing
+* Reset speed to 100% when file is finnished!
  * If I increased the speed during a file print, there was no way of going back to 100% before I start the next print...
-Now there is!
 * Added Mount/UnMount function to the SD-card
  * so I dont have to restart when changing the SD-card
 * Made the gcode return to X0 and Y0 after finnished file in post-processor